 In recent years, the Costa Rican medical device sector has become the country’s main generator of exports.
 According to Costa Rica’s export promotion agency (PROCOMER), twenty-eight percent of the nation’s overseas sales of manufactured goods correspond to precision products and medical equipment.
-The Costa Rican medical device sector also represents the nation’s fastest growing industry.
+The production of medical devices in Costa Rica also represents the nation’s fastest-growing industry.
 From September 2017 to September 2018 the sector registered a growth rate of fourteen percent year over year.

 Rapid growth in the industry

-Since the turn of the century, the Costa Rican medical device sector has grown at a steady pace.
-According to the country’s industrial development agency (CINDE), between 2000 and 2017 the number of medical device companies installed in the country increased from 8 to 72.
-Additionally, during the same period, jobs in the Costa Rican medical device sector increased by a factor of 15, from 1,500 to 22,399.
+Since the turn of the century, medical device production in Costa Rica has grown at a steady pace.
+According to the country’s industrial development agency (CINDE), between 2000 and 2017 the number of medical device manufacturing firms installed in the country increased from 8 to 72.
+Additionally, during the same period, jobs in the Costa Rican medical manufacturing increased by a factor of 15, from 1,500 to 22,399.
 Over this period the medical device industry in Costa Rica grew in its sophistication by adding R&D capabilities to some of its facilities.
 These R&D units concentrated on processes at first and then moved towards the development of new products.
 Boston Scientific’s Costa Rican operation represents an example of this phenomenon.

 The Costa Rican medical sector requires an educated workforce

-Companies in the Costa Rican medical device sector are making the move towards Research and Development, primarily because the country is meeting the challenge of supplying companies with the human resources that are capable of realizing these higher-level activities.
-This need for a better-trained workforce was the impetus behind the creation of a Master’s Degree level degree in Medical Device Engineering at the Technical Institute of Costa Rica (TEC).
+Companies in the Costa Rican medical device industry are making the move towards Research and Development, primarily because the country is meeting the challenge of supplying companies with the human resources that are capable of carrying out these higher-level activities.
+This need for a better-trained workforce was the impetus behind the development and creation of a Master’s Degree level degree in Medical Device Engineering at the Technical Institute of Costa Rica (TEC).
 This academic program is unique in Latin America.
-The Master’s Degree course of studies provides professionals with the knowledge that workers in the Costa Rican medical device sector need to perform work that requires multidisciplinary skills.
+The Master’s Degree course of studies provides professionals with the knowledge that workers in the Costa Rican medical device sector need to perform tasks that require multidisciplinary skills.
 In addition to academic work, the course of studies in the program also offers training programs that are done in coordination with local private companies.